scotthallauer/edqd-3d/plugin/README.md

 ### Step 4: Move generated library

 Once the plugin has compiled successfully, a `.dylib` file will be generated (on macOS).
-For this plugin, the file will be named `libsimExtBubbleRob.dylib`.
+For this plugin, the file will be named `libsimExtEDQDRobot.dylib`.

 Move (or copy) this file to CoppeliaSim's main directory (the one containing the `coppeliaSim` executable).
 On macOS, this should be located at: `/Applications/coppeliaSim.app/Contents/MacOS`